MarekBubenik/dockerSetup/README.md

 # dockerSetup
-Contains bash scripts and yaml files to ease deployment of containers and the docker itself for my homelab that is made of Raspberry Pi servers.
+Contains bash scripts and yaml files to ease deployment of containers for my homelab that is made of Raspberry Pi servers.